metakgp/naarad/SUBSCRIPTION_INSTRUCTION.md

 ### Mobile

-1. Press the _three-dots_ on top-right corner
+1. Press the _three-dots_ on the top-right corner
-2. Choose `Settings` option from the context-menu
+2. Choose the `Settings` option from the context-menu
-3. Select `Manage Users` in the _General_ section below
+3. Select the `Manage Users` property in the _General_ section below
 4. Press on the user corresponding to your institute email (auto-generated username, which you received on your email)
-5. A dialogue will appear, select `Delete User` there
+5. A dialogue will appear there, select the `Delete User` button
-6. Now go back to the home screen, select the `kgp-mftp` topic and press the _three-dots_ there on top-right corner
+6. Now go back to the home screen, select the `kgp-mftp` topic and press the _three-dots_ there on the top-right corner
-7. Choose `Unsubscribe` option from the context-menu
+7. Choose the `Unsubscribe` option from the context-menu
-8. A dialogue will appear, select `Delete Permanently` there
+8. A dialogue will appear the, select the `Delete Permanently`buttonthere
-9. Now that the user has been removed properly, follow the [Subscribing to MFTP](#subscribing-to-mftp) section once again while being connected on campus network
+9. Now that the user has been removed properly, follow the [Subscribing to MFTP](#subscribing-to-mftp) section once again while being connected to the campus network

 | ![](https://github.com/metakgp/naarad/assets/86282911/34a7e162-68b0-454e-98a5-b61bac62e898) | ![](https://github.com/metakgp/naarad/assets/86282911/4beb8bf5-bc28-4164-a4a4-f05f04644fe9) |
 | ---------------------------------- | -------------------------------- |